learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Framer_Motion.md

 There are many other properties you can animate, such as opacity and scale.

 ### Transitions
 You may notice that the animation above seems a little bland.
 To fix this, we can add a `transition` prop, which defines how Framer Motion should progress between states.
 Framer Motion has a few pre-defined transitions which you are able to easily implement in your animations.
 For example, `easeIn` will cause the animation to start more gradually.
 You can also specify a duration for how long you want the animation to take.
-See a possible implementation below:
+You may find more about transitions and any pre-defined values [here.](https://www.framer.com/motion/transition/)  See a possible implementation below:

 ```jsx
     <motion.div